nal060/nal060/README.md

 ## Hi there 👋

+I'm currently exploring NLP, machine learning, and the inner workings of transformer models.

+**Ongoing Projects:**

+- Applying LLM interpretability techniques such as activation patching to study hallucinations in speech-based LLMs.
+- Using deep learning architectures to predict reading proficiency from eye-tracking data.
+- Building multilingual detoxification models to reduce harmful LLM outputs.
+- Contributing to `Moo4Feed`, an R package for animal welfare from feeding behavior.
+- Enhancing Korean and Indonesian parsing with morphosyntactic features via UniDive.

 <!--
 **nal060/nal060** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.